Fuel in tap water alarms Pearl Harbor military families

 On Monday, when she gave her dog some bottled water, he immediately drank a full liter’s worth and then drank two more liters over the next 12 hours.

 The Navy has since starting distributing bottled water.
+The Navy said Marines would set up showers and laundry facilities connected to clean water.

+The Army said it would help affected families move to a hotel or a new home.
+The Navy is working on a similar program.
+The Navy is also setting up dedicated medical clinics.

 Burness said her stomach cramps are about 85% better, but not fully.
 Her daughter’s nausea has improved.
 But they are both now complaining of breathing issues.